bghuan/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Tutorial: Use RAM policies to control access to OSS.md

       }
     ```

-    After the preceding policy is added, OSS returns an error when the RAM users to list the Private/2017/images.zip and Private/2017/promote.pptx objects in the Private folder.
+    After the preceding policy is added, OSS returns an error when the RAM users send requests to list the Private/2017/images.zip and Private/2017/promote.pptx objects in the Private folder.

--   Replace the policy `AllowGroupToSeeBucketListInConsole` for the Staff group with an updated policy that contains the preceding deny statements.
+-   Replace the policy `AllowGroupToSeeBucketListInConsole` for the Staff group with the updated policy that contains the preceding deny statements.

     After the updated policy is applied, none of the RAM users in the user group can access the Private folder in your bucket.